-After three trips to Walt Disney World, the first for 12 nights, second for 9 nights and the most recent for 10 nights, we have found the perfect 10 day Disney World Itinerary that works for us.
+After three trips to Walt Disney World, second for 9 nights and the most recent for 10 nights, we have found the perfect 10 day Disney World Itinerary that works for us.
 A big part of the holiday for me is the planning stages, something I really enjoy and I fully appreciate planning isn’t for everyone.

 This 10 day Disney World itinerary is based on staying in a Disney resort, using Disney transport and also utilising the Dining Plan.

 Travelling from outside the USA, we tend to land somewhere between 3-4pm EST. By the time we have cleared customs and boarded the Magical Express to take us to our Disney resort, it’s usually around 6-7pm EST.

 Arrival day for us means soaking up the atmosphere, checking in, enjoying some dinner and usually a quick swim in the pool before bed, so we are well rested for our first full day in the parks.